cocos/cocos-docs/en/animation/use-animation-curve.md

 ### Fade method

-You can specify a fade method for each frame, or a uniform fade method for all frames.
+The fade method for each frame can be specified, or a uniform fade method can be used for all frames.
 The fade method can be the name of a built-in fade method or a Bessel control point.

 The following are some of the commonly used fade methods: